Top Arts & Theatre Must-Sees in Edinburgh

 Usher Hall

-Scotland's only five-star concert hall has hosted concerts year-round ranging from rock, pop, classical, jazz, world and folk music since its opening over 100 years ago in 1914.
+Scotland’s only 5-star concert hall has hosted concerts year-round ranging from rock, pop, classical, jazz, world and folk music since its in 1914.
 Well-loved by performers and audiences alike from all over the world, the stunning Edwardian building offers magnificent acoustics, no matter the genre.

 Hidden Door Festival